Uni-Fusion: Universal Continuous Mapping: Extensive experiment on our own dataset

-The rest are generated from the surface field of the CLIP embeddings.
-We command object to find, e.g., where is the sofa, desk and coat.
-In addition, it easily finds affordances like sit-able.
-For material, it successfully finds the wooden floor in each room.
+The remaining results are generated from the surface field of the CLIP embeddings.
+We issue commands to locate objects, e.g., where is the sofa, desk and coat.
+In addition, it easily identifies affordances such as being sittable.
+For material, it successfully detects the wooden floor in each room.